easyCZ/SLIP-A-2015/report/roy.md

 --------------

 This is the most important part of the circuit, the amplification of the signal.
 For this we will be doing a differential amplification on the V+ and V- electrodes.
 The first stage of this is to pre amplify the signal as to be able to conduct filtering for it.
 What we did was to amplify V+ and V- by 10 times by setting the resistors to 10k and 100k on the Op-Amps.
-At the output stage I combined both signals from the preamp stage into a single output amplifier with a gain of 20, 200k/10k resistors used to create this amplifier.
+At the output stage I combined both signals from the preamp stage into a single output amplifier with a gain of 20, 200k/10k resistors used to create this amplifier.[^3]

-Essentially the circuit we have now is what is called an instrumentation amplifier as shown below.
+Essentially the circuit we have now is what is called an instrumentation amplifier[^3] as shown below.

 ![ECG Schematic](pictures/IAamplifier.png)